telerik/ajax-docs/controls/grid/functionality/exporting/export-formats/pdf-export.md

 ## Content Encryption

 The PDF file generated by RadGrid has the content encryption enabled by default.
-This functionality is normally used forobfuscating the content especially when there is a UserPassword specified in the PDF settings.
-When the encryption isdisabled, the password will not have an effect.
+This functionality is normally used for obfuscating the content especially when there is a UserPassword specified in the PDF settings.
+When the encryption is disabled, the password will not have an effect.
 It is important to note that if FIPS validation is enforced the encryption is automatically disabled and can't be used.
 By default the content encryption is disabled.

 ````ASP.NET
 <ExportSettings>